Explore Resources by Focus Area

 This planning guide is designed to help you and your team outline, prioritize and determine an agreed-upon roadmap and timeline to prepare for value-based payments (VBPs).

 The Practice Assessment Tool (PAT) is a self-assesment tool that helps providers assess and evaluate progress towards and readiness for value-based service delivery, by benchmarking progress along CMS’s five “phases of transformation.”
-Originally designed for primary care providers, the National Council for Behavioral Health developed the Behavioral Health PAT, which translates milestones to make them relevant and applicable for specialty behavioral health providers.
+Originally designed for primary care providers, the National Council for Mental Wellbeing developed the Behavioral Health PAT, which translates milestones to make them relevant and applicable for specialty behavioral health providers.

 An adaptable PowerPoint slide deck that includes key messaging on the transition to VBP, the continuum of payment methodologies used in VBP, the role of population health management and quality improvement, and staff roles in transformation.
 The template includes helpful tips for presenters and guidance on how information may be tailored to reflect the needs of your organization.